NickTheSecurityDude/vhost-enumerator/README.md

 4988
 ```

-For comparison, GoBuster does not find this as valid subdomain, but rather as a redirect:
+For comparison, GoBuster does not find portfolio as valid subdomain, but rather as a redirect:
 ```
 ┌──(kali㉿kali)-[~/htb/machines/stacked]
 └─$ cat gobuster.vhost.out|grep "Status: 200"